2021 Ford Bronco: 5 features that put it ahead of the Jeep Wrangler

-With the launch of the new Bronco, Ford has its sights squarely aimed at the Jeep Wrangler.
-Yes, the two SUVs compare nicely in terms of off-road specs, but there are some really cool little features that make the Bronco a little easier to live with, too.
+No doubt about it, the new Ford 2021 Bronco has its sights squarely aimed at the Jeep Wrangler.
+Yes, the two SUVs compare nicely in terms of off-road specs, but there are a lot of really smart features that could the Bronco easier to live with both on- and off-road.
+Game on.

 Side mirror placement

-On the Wrangler, the mirrors are mounted on the doors, which is fine until you want to take the doors off -- something I encourage in a Jeep.
+With Jeep's Wrangler, its side mirrors are mounted on the doors.
+That's fine until you want to take those doors off -- something I encourage in a Jeep.
 The folks at Ford found a way to mount the mirrors on the Bronco's cowl instead, so they stay on when the doors come off.
-It seems simple, but after chatting with Ford designer Paul Wraith, there are myriad ways this seemingly easy position swap could go wrong, from sightlines to overall safety.
+It seems simple, but after chatting with the Bronco's chief designer, Paul Wraith, I learned there are myriad ways this seemingly easy position swap could have gone wrong, from sightlines to overall safety.
 It's great that Ford took the time to solve this problem.

 Trail Toolbox tech